Integrative Pain Management Joint Pain Physical Medicine & Rehabilitation Spine Pain

 Ageing Health and Wellness Coaching Motivation, Self-Awareness, and Life Purpose Self-Healing

-Anxiety Attention Deficit Hyperactivity Disorder Depression Polish Speaking
+Anxiety Attention Deficit Hyperactivity Disorder Depression Mental Health

 With integrative medicine, you get science-backed therapies that your doctor has chosen to treat your condition.
 Integrative medicine pairs traditional medicine with other treatments to care for your mind, body, and spirit.
 For example, your doctor may suggest chemotherapy to fight cancer as well as acupuncture to help manage its side effects.
 Even when the patient is suffering from an untreatable chronic disease, integrative health specialists consider the whole person and offer doable steps while respecting the patient's values and preferences.